-The composition and the tasks of the individual committees are as follows:

-Committee Members Executive Committee Dr. Alfred Gusenbauer (chairman) Mag.
-Erwin Hameseder Andrei Elinson The executive committee deals with all matters affecting the relations between the company and the members of the management board, especially matters relating to the remuneration of management board members, but excluding decisions regarding the appointment or re- moval of a management board member or regarding the granting of stock options.
+Name Non-group company Mandate Dr. Alfred Gusenbauer Gabriel Resources Ltd., Canada Member of the supervisory board RHI AG, Austria Member of the supervisory board Mag.
+Erwin Hameseder AGRANA Beteiligungs-AG, Austria Chairman of the supervisory board (since 4 July 2014) Flughafen Wien AG, Austria 1 st vice chairman of the supervisory board Raiffeisen Bank International AG, Austria 1 st vice chairman of the supervisory board Südzucker AG, Germany 2 nd vice chairman of the supervisory board (since 17 July 2014) UNIQA Insurance Group AG, Austria 2 nd vice chairman of the supervisory board Mag.
+Kerstin Gelbmann conwert Immobilien Invest SE, Austria Chairman of the administrative board (since 23 April 2014) ECO Business-Immobilien AG, Austria Chairman of the supervisory board (since 23 April 2014) Ing.
+Siegfried Wolf GAZ Group, Russia Chairman of the supervisory board VERBUND AG, Austria Member of the supervisory board (until 14 July 2014) Continental AG, Germany Member of the supervisory board DiplIng.
+Andreas Batke STRABAG AG, Germany Member of the supervisory board (since 28 June 2013) audit committee The composition and the tasks of the individua committees are as follows: al Committee Members Executive Committee Dr. Alfred Gusenbauer (chairman) Mag.
+Erwin Hameseder Andrei Elinson The executive committee deals with all matters affecting the relations between the company and the members of the Management Board, especially matters relating to the remuneration of Management Board members, but excluding decisions regarding the appointment or re- moval of a Management Board member or regarding the granting of stock options.
 Presidential and Nomination Committee Dr. Alfred Gusenbauer (chairman) Mag.
-Erwin Hameseder Andrei Elinson Wolfgang Kreis Gerhard Springer The presidential and nomination committee presents the supervisory board with proposals regarding the filling of new management board mandates or positions which are opening up, deals with questions of succession planning and remuneration policy and makes decisions on urgent matters.
+Erwin Hameseder Andrei Elinson Georg Hinterschuster Wolfgang Kreis The presidential and nomination committee presents the Supervisory Board with proposals regarding the filling of new Management Board mandates or positions which are opening up, deals with questions of succession planning and remuneration policy and makes decisions on urgent matters.
 Audit Committee Dr. Alfred Gusenbauer (chairman) Mag.
 Erwin Hameseder Andrei Elinson Mag.
 Hannes Bogner DiplIng.
-Andreas Batke Wolfgang Kreis Gerhard Springer The audit committee is responsible for the auditing and preparation for the approval of the annual financial report, the proposed distribution of net income and the management report, as well as the auditing of the consolidated finan- cial statements and the corporate governance report.
+Andreas Batke Georg Hinterschuster Wolfgang Kreis The audit committee is responsible for the auditing and preparation for the approval of the annual financial report, the proposed distribution of net income and the management report, as well as the auditing of the consolidated finan- cial statements and the corporate governance report.
 The committee also deals with the management letter written by the financial auditor as well as with the auditor's report as to the efficiency of the risk management.
-The audit committee makes a proposal for the selection of the au- ditor and presents the proposal of the supervisory board to the Annual General Meeting for voting.
-In line with Rule C-81a of the ÖCGK, the audit committee must also establish a mutual line of communication with the finan-
+The audit committee makes a proposal for the selection of the au- ditor and presents the proposal of the Supervisory Board to the Annual General Meeting for voting.
+In line with C-Rule 81a of the ÖCGK, the audit committee must also cial auditor in a meeting.